martin199530/Martin/SOC-Analyst-Lab/Email Analysis (Phishing).md

  ![1](https://github.com/user-attachments/assets/a0c16a41-0bc4-4980-816f-6ac47d344285)

  - Next we have **Received** or **Received by**.
 These are email servers that have received the email similar to how post office delivers their mail.
 The mail will end up in multiple post offices before reaching the post office that is closest to the recipient and the first **_Received by_** from the top is the closest mail server to the recipient.
-While the last **_Received by_** is the closest mail server to the sender
+While the last **_Received by_** is the closest mail server to the sender.

  ![2](https://github.com/user-attachments/assets/9a56670c-76a1-4af1-80fb-69f185b4c95e)
  ![3](https://github.com/user-attachments/assets/73708806-1786-442d-921e-bf70e53b7f7a)